-The main difference between a home warranty and homeowners insurance is that insurance covers the structure and property, while a warranty covers internal systems.
+The main difference between a home warranty coverage and homeowners insurance is that insurance covers the structure and property, while a warranty covers internal systems.
 The combination of the two offers extra financial protection for a broader variety of potential problems and is most useful after a recent home purchase.

-1. Business Equipment and Assets
+1. Business equipment and assets

-If you operate a business from your home, not all policies will cover business equipment and other valuable assets, such as proprietary information and client lists.
+If you operate a business from your home, not all homeowners policies will cover business equipment and other valuable assets, such as proprietary information and client lists.
 And if your business is housed in a separate structure on your property, it might not be part of your primary homeowners insurance.

-2. Valuables and Collectibles
+2. Valuables and collectibles

 You can act to make sure your valuables are protected by increasing your liability limit, adding riders to cover each item, or purchasing Valuable Personal Property Insurance.
 Other options to explore include acquiring a safe or moving diamonds, gold, and coin collections to a safe deposit box at your bank.